 One of the most common frustrations business owners have with web agencies is the black box.
 You hand over a brief, things happen in the background, and eventually something appears.
 Sometimes it's what you wanted.
 Often it isn't.

-We think transparency here is a competitive advantage — for both sides.
-When you understand our process before we start, expectations are aligned, fewer rounds of revision are needed, and the final site is better.
-So here's exactly what we do.
+I think transparency here is a competitive advantage - for both sides.
+When you understand the process before the project starts, expectations are aligned, fewer rounds of revision are needed, and the final site is better.
+So here's exactly what I do.

 Phase 1: Discovery (Week 1)